 International Applicant Process

-All UBC Master of Data Science applicants must meet the same rigorous admission standards.
+All UBC Master of Data Science (MDS) applicants must meet the same rigorous admission standards.

 As an international applicant, you can apply online through the same admissions process as Canadian residents or Permanent Residents of Canada.
 However, there are a few additional requirements that you must meet and documents you must provide.